AlexRajya/Outlining-Tool/README.md

 # Known bugs:
 1. Pressing CTRL+UP/DOWNARROW very quickly can result in cursor appearing at a different position.
 (Due to collabritive editing refresh)
-2. Sometimes "+/-" button on lists is not removed when no children, this is due to empty elements still counting as children.